-We reject plaintiff's claim that collateral estoppel applies here.
-The issue addressed in the Rule 23 order-probable cause to arrest-was not identical to the issue presented in the present lawsuit-probable cause to prosecute.
-A party asserting "collateral estoppel bears the 'heavy burden' of demonstrating with clarity and certainty what the prior judgment determined."
-Peregrine

-Financial Group, Inc. v.
+¶ 115 We reject plaintiff's claim that collateral estoppel applies here.
+The issue addressed in the Rule 23 order-probable cause to arrest-is not identical to the issue in the present lawsuit-probable cause to prosecute.
+A party asserting "collateral estoppel bears the 'heavy burden' of demonstrating with clarity and certainty what the prior judgment determined.
+[Citations.]"
+Peregrine Financial Group, Inc. v.
 Martinez, 305 Ill.
 App.
 3d 571, 581 (1999).
 For the doctrine to apply, "'it must conclusively appear that the fact must have been so in issue that it was necessarily decided by the court rendering the prior judgment.
 If there is any uncertainty because more than one distinct issue of fact is presented to the court, the estoppel will not be applied."
-Id., quoting Betts v.
+Id. (quoting Betts v.
 Manville Personal Injury Settlement Trust, 225 Ill.
 App.
-3d 882, 926 (1992).
+3d 882, 926 (1992)).
 Here, clearly the central issue in the Rule 23 order was not whether there was probable cause to prosecute, but whether there was probable cause to arrest.
 As previously noted, probable cause to arrest depends on the totality of the circumstances at the time of the arrest and is based on the facts known to the police at that time.
 Love, 199 Ill.
 2d at 279 (the facts known to the officer at the time of arrest must be sufficient to lead a reasonably cautious person to believe that the arrestee has committed a crime).
-In contrast, in assessing probable cause in a malicious prosecution case, we look to what the defendants knew when they commenced the prosecution (i.e., subscribed the criminal complaint).
+In contrast, in assessing probable cause in a malicious-prosecution case, we look to what the defendants knew when they commenced the prosecution (i.e., subscribed the criminal complaint).
 Porter, 393 Ill.
 App.
 3d at 868.
 Therefore, collateral estoppel does not apply.
 Cf. Strauser, 146 Ill.
 App.
-3d at 132 (rejecting collateral estoppel and law of the case doctrines where previous issue concerned probable cause for the issuance of a search warrant and current issue concerned probable cause to arrest).
+3d at 132 (rejecting collateral-estoppel and law-of-the-case doctrines where previous issue concerned probable cause for the issuance of a search warrant and current issue concerned probable cause to arrest).

-Next, plaintiff argues that the Rule 23 order was relevant to the issue of defendants' lack of probable cause to prosecute and he urges that its exclusion from evidence unfairly prejudiced him.
-See., e.g., In re Kenneth J., 352 Ill.
+¶116 Next, plaintiff argues that the Rule 23 order was relevant to the issue of defendants' lack of probable cause to prosecute, and he urges that its exclusion from evidence unfairly prejudiced him.
+See, e.g., In re Kenneth J., 352 Ill.
 App.
 3d 967, 980 (2004) (evidence must be relevant to be admissible).
-Plaintiff contends that the order would have: (1) instructed the jury as to what precisely did not constitute probable cause; (2) provided evidence of defendants' lack of probable cause to prosecute in the time leading to plaintiff's alleged confession; and (3) assisted the jury in understanding that the existence of probable cause to prosecute turned on whose account of the events of April 10, 1993, was more credible.
-According to plaintiff, the Rule 23 order clarified that there was no probable cause to prosecute plaintiff absent the incriminating statements made on the morning of April 10, 1993, and, therefore, the order bore directly on a key element of plaintiff's malicious prosecution claim and should have been admitted.
-Plaintiff further argues that the order was neither irrelevant nor confusing simply because it did not completely dispose of the probable cause issue-that is, simply because there was an issue left for the jury to decide as to whether incriminating statements were made on April 10, 1993.
-He asserts that the appellate court's holding as to what did not constitute probable cause and the court's roadmap of what any probable cause finding in this case had to turn on (i.e., the making of incriminating statements) were relevant and not confusing.
-In plaintiff's view, the order would have assisted jurors in understanding where the probable cause "bar" was set in this case.
+Plaintiff contends that the Rule 23 order would have: (1) instructed the jury as to what precisely did not constitute probable cause; (2) provided evidence of defendants' lack of probable cause to prosecute before plaintiff's incriminating statements; and (3) assisted the jury in understanding that the existence of probable cause to prosecute turned on whose account of the events of April 10, 1993, was more credible.
+According to plaintiff, the Rule 23 order clarified that there was no probable cause to prosecute plaintiff absent the incriminating statements made on the morning of April 10, 1993, and, therefore, the order bore directly on a key element of plaintiff's maliciousprosecution claim and should have been admitted.
+Plaintiff further argues that the order was neither irrelevant nor confusing for not completely disposing of the probable cause issue-that is, for leaving the jury to decide whether a confession was made on April 10, 1993.
+He asserts that our holding as to what did not constitute probable cause and our roadmap of what any probable cause finding in this case had to turn on (i.e., the making of incriminating statements) were relevant and not confusing.
+In plaintiff's view, the order would have assisted the jurors in understanding where the probable cause "bar" was set in this case.